Computational-Rare-Disease-Genomics-WHG/VuTR/pipeline/README.md

 ## UTR Visualization App Pipeline

-This directory contains two subdirs and contains the code to query and process the data.
+This directory  contains the code to query and process the data as a pre-requisite to the pipline Outputs
-Outputs

 First, is the `downloads` folders that queries all the tools used in the UTR-Visualization Application